ronceray/UnderdampedLangevinInference/README.md

 # UnderdampedLangevinInference

+---
+This package is now DEPRECATED as it has been merged with StochasticForceInference.
+---
 UnderdampedLangevinInference is a package aimed at inferring the deterministic and stochastic contributions of underdamped stochastic processes (underdamped Langevin dynamics).